Custom tailored services for each individual’s needs. Call 801-264-4450

 The most common type of refractive eye surgery done today.
 LASIK corrects myopia (near-sightedness) hyperopia (far-sightedness) and astigmatism to improve vision without glasses or contact lenses.

 Development of the visual system occurs early in life.
-The greatest part of this development occurs during the first year.
-Because so much is taking place at such a young age it is critical that detection of any vision problems be made as soon as possible so that permanent problems can be avoided.
+The greatest part of development occurs during the first year.
+Due to so much taking place at such a young age – it’s critical that detection of any vision problems be made as soon as possible so permanent problems can be avoided.

 The eye is like a camera and uses a lens to focus.
 The natural or “crystalline” lens of the eye is located behind the iris.
 To function properly it needs to be clear and free of opacity.
 When the lens is not clear we call this a cataract.
 The most common cause is that of aging.
 Cataracts may also be genetic and occur in families.

 The cornea is the front window of the eye.
 It is the clear tissue that covers the iris (the colored tissue), pupil and lens.
 When the cornea becomes clouded or misshapen from disease, injury, or infection, it can be replaced with a human donor cornea transplant.